Install

 spl --helpIf spl version prints the expected line, you are done with this page.
 Proceed to First run.

 If spl version reports command not found on Linux, your shell has not picked up the PATH update.
 Either open a new terminal, or source ~/.bashrc (or the rc file your shell actually uses).
-On Windows, open a fresh PowerShell; see Windows notes if where.exe spl comes up empty.
+On Windows, open a fresh PowerShell and verify %LOCALAPPDATA%\Programs\spl is on your user PATH if where.exe spl comes up empty.

 Uninstall